brown-dash/Dash-Documentation/markdown/videos.md

 {:toc}
 </details>

 This is a collection of all of the videos included in this documentation.
+While the interface may be out of date in the videos, the same concepts and functionalities still apply to the current version of Dash!

 ## Welcome to Dash!

 An introduction to the overall environment.
-To find out more about the overall environment you can go [here](/environment).
+To find out more about the overall environment you can go [here](environment.md).

 <div class="video">
 <iframe src="https://drive.google.com/file/d/1hzoaU-VZBnIk1y4aOYQkbuCobunOCMd6/preview" width="640" height="400" allow="autoplay" allowfullscreen="allowfullscreen"></iframe>